 Tango is a serious business

 It may be a little harsh to say, and not entirely true, but in general and compared to other dances, tango is not really fun.
 Tango is the art of sensation, art of movement in symbiosis.
-It is truly the most amazing dance in the world.
+It is truly on of the most amazing dance in the world.
 Once you have the technique, after a lot of work, you can have fun, yes.
-Fun in challenging your partner, in adding embellishments… But let’s be honest, it’s a long road.
+Fun in challenging your partner, in adding embellishments, in moving with music… But let’s be honest, it’s a long road.

 So the pleasure of dancing, is to gain sensation.
 Sensation needs technique, technique needs work.
 And it means years of lessons and hard work.
 So i came up with 2 ideas :